Dana94/2019-website/blog/2019-09-05-coders-review-part-1.md

 ---
 title: Coders by Clive Thompson – Review – Part 1
 path: coders-review-part-1
-date: 2019-08-28
+date: 2019-09-05
 summary: I encourage every programmer to read Coders by Clive Thompson.
 This book captures how coders were first introduced to technology, then into a vast range of occupations, and how we got to where we are now.
 tags: ['coding']
 ---

-I encourage every programmer to read Coders by Clive Thompson.
+I encourage every programmer to read ***_Coders_*** by Clive Thompson.
 This book captures how coders were first introduced to technology, then into a vast range of occupations, and how we got to where we are now.

 I had to split this review into 2 parts because there is a lot I wanted to emphasize.